shiimizu/ComfyUI_smZNodes/README.md

 > **Warning**
 > Hypernetwork syntax (`<lora:name:1.0>`) is not suppprted.

+## Settings

+The Settings node can be used to finetune results from Clip Text Encode++.
+Some settings apply globally, or just during tokenization, or just for CFGDenoiser.
+The `RNG` setting applies globally.

+This node can change whenever it is updated, so you may have to recreate the node to prevent issues.
+Hook it up before Clip Text Encode++ nodes to apply any changes.
+Settings can be overridden by using another Settings node somewhere past a previous one.
+Right click the node for the `show/hide all descriptions` menu option.

 ## Tips to get reproducible results on both UIs
-- Use the CPU to generate noise on `stable-diffusion-webui`.
-See [this](https://github.com/comfyanonymous/ComfyUI/discussions/118) discussion.
-Or if you insist on using the GPU, try using the KSampler GPU node.
-- Use the same seed, sampler settings, and clip skip (CLIP Set Last Layer).
+- Use the same seed, sampler settings, RNG (CPU or GPU), clip skip (CLIP Set Last Layer), etc.
-- Ancestral samplers may not be predictable.
+- Ancestral samplers may not be deterministic.
 - If you're using `DDIM` as your sampler, use the `ddim_uniform` scheduler.
 - There are different `unipc` configurations.
 Adjust accordingly on both UIs.